-During the three and six months ended June 30, 2023, the increase in our revenue, as compared to the same periods in 2022, was primarily the result of continued growth in sales of our security solutions and the acquisition of Linode in March.

-2022 which contributed to the growth in our compute solutions.
-These increases were partially offset by a decline in revenue from our delivery solutions due to the pricing impact of renewals.
+During the three and nine months month period ended September 30, 2023 March 31, 2024, the increase in our revenue, as compared to the same periods period in 2022, 2023, was primarily the result of continued growth in sales of our security solutions and the acquisition of Linode in March 2022 which contributed to the growth in our compute solutions.
+These increases were solutions, partially offset by a decline in revenue from our delivery solutions due to the pricing impact of renewals, impacts from economic headwinds our customers are facing and contract pricing.

-The increase in security solutions revenue for the three and six months ended June 30, 2023, as compared to the same periods in 2022, was due to growth in a number of key products in our security solutions portfolio, including our web application firewall, Bot Manager and segmentation solutions, as well as certain products that combine elements of our security and delivery offerings to provide robust security solutions.
+The increase in security solutions revenue for the three and nine months month period ended September 30, 2023 March 31, 2024, as compared to the same periods period in 2022, 2023, was due to growth in a number of key products in our security solutions portfolio, including our segmentation and web application firewall solutions, as well as certain products that combine elements of our security and delivery offerings to provide robust security segmentation solutions.

-The decrease in delivery solutions revenue for the three and six months ended June 30, 2023, as compared to the same periods in 2022, was due to the pricing impact of renewals and a reduction in the traffic growth rate among some of our largest customers, which we believe was attributed to macroeconomic challenges our customers are experiencing.
+The decrease in delivery solutions revenue for the three and nine months month period ended September 30, 2023 March 31, 2024, as compared to the same periods period in 2022, 2023, was due to the pricing impact of renewals.
+The decrease in delivery solutions revenue for the nine months ended September 30, 2023 March 31, 2024, as compared to the same period in 2022, 2023, was also impacted by due to our customers' economic headwinds and the pricing impact of renewals.
+During the first quarter of 2024, a reduction in the large social media customer has taken steps to lower its costs through a series of optimizations across its platform, which reduced traffic growth rate among some of on our largest customers, which we believe was attributed to macroeconomic challenges network and had a negative impact on our customers are experiencing delivery revenue.

-The increase in compute solutions revenue for the three months ended June 30, 2023, as compared to the same period in 2022, was due to a price increase for some of our compute solutions, in addition to increased usage of our compute solutions by our customers.
-The increase in compute solutions revenue for the six months ended June 30, 2023, as compared to the same period in 2022, was also impacted by our acquisition of Linode in March 2022.
+The increase in compute solutions revenue for the three months month period ended September 30, 2023 March 31, 2024, as compared to the same period in 2022, 2023, was due to a price increase for some of our compute solutions, in addition to increased usage of our compute solutions by our customers.
+The increase growth in compute solutions revenue for the nine months ended September 30, 2023, as compared to the same period products, including continued growth in 2022, 2023, was also impacted by our acquisition of Linode in March 2022 cloud optimization solutions.